Sir Warrick Harrow: Sir Warrick Harrow. The sash.

 - In Literature/Temeraire, when Laurence becomes captain of the dragon Temeraire and therefore must resign his post as navy captain, he removes his captain's epaulettes and gives one to his lieutenant Riley (the other can be worn only after three years as captain).
 This signals a change in authority even before it can be legally done.
 (This doesn't quite count as an Insignia Ripoff Ritual, because Laurence himself removed the epaulettes and it was not intended to be humiliating to him.)

 - In The Da Vinci Code it's claimed chevrons are actually phallic symbols, o the more penises you have on you the higher-ranked you are.

 - By the end of Adam-12, Pete Malloy was promoted to Officer III (two stripes) and then appointed Officer III+1 (the addition of a star), indicating his status as senior lead officer in the district, with all other officers looking to him for guidance when there's no one more senior present.

 - In the Firefly episode "Shindig", Mal crashes a high society ball on Persephone to make contact with a local nobleman for a smuggling job, and is rather testily informed that the red sash that Sir Warrick Harrow wears marks his status as a lord.

-- In one episode a male nurse with the rank of sergeant is given an unofficial, honorary field promotion to 2nd Lieutenant for the last three weeks of his tour of duty.
+- In one episode a nurse with the rank of sergeant is given an unofficial, honorary field promotion to 2nd Lieutenant for the last three weeks of his tour of duty.
 Major Houlian donates her old Lieutenant bars to pin on him.